PR To Get Rs14 Bln For Flood Devastated Infrastructure Rehabilitation - UrduPoint

 The official said there were two passenger trains Jaffer Express (40Up, 39 Down) and Chaman Passenger (349Up, 350 Down) operating in Balochistan while no stations had been closed during the last 15 years in Quetta division.

-He said the overall length of the railway track in Balochistan was 1,470.36 kilometer including the closed Bostan-Zhob section.
+He said the overall length of the railway track in Balochistan was 1,470.36 kilometers including the closed Bostan-Zhob section.

 "Most of the track is more than 100 years old and on certain stretches, engineering speed restrictions have been imposed due to deferred maintenance and owing to resource constraints," he said, adding that the routine maintenance of track was being carried out with available resources.